purelyboba/portfolio/posts/chat-gpt.md

 ---
-title: 'Chat-GPT: What it is, and why it's revolutionary'
+title: 'ChatGPT: What it is, and why it's revolutionary'
 date: '2022-12-7'
 ---